joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/09/briefing/israel-judiciary-ukraine-explosions.html?searchResultPosition=2

 **Mitch McConnell Is Hospitalized After Tripping at Washington Hotel**\
 `The Senate minority leader tripped during a private dinner, his spokesman said.
-No other details were immediately available.`\
+No details on the 81-year-old Republican’s condition were available.`\
 https://nytimes.com/2023/03/09/us/politics/mitch-mcconnell-hospitalized-washington.html?searchResultPosition=3

 **A Monument to Harriet Tubman Replaces a Columbus Statue in Newark**\